Skip to main content

 Putting in place effective processes for sharing critical information will help you make sure everyone involved in the older person’s care are informed about their needs.
 Outcome 3.3 highlights how important it is to share information with older people in a way that they understand and meets their communication needs and preferences.

-Care statements* are provided to older people in residential aged care.
-They play an important role in keeping older people, their families and carers* regularly* informed about the care and services they receive.
-Older people and their representatives should find it easy to access care statements*, so they can make informed decisions about the care they receive.
+Care statements are provided to older people in residential care homes.
+They play an important role in keeping older people, their supporters and others they want to involve, regularly informed about the aged care services they receive.
+Older people and their supporters should find it easy to access care statements, so they can make informed decisions about the care they receive.

 You need to give focus to: